Open Mic UK: 2010

 In 2010, the regional finals again took place throughout the United Kingdom in October.
 The National Grand Final was an all-day event on 15 January 2011 at The O2's indigO2 venue in London.

 Among the final participants were Katie Benbow of Dyserth.
-Hatty Keane from Macclesfield was the winner of the Under-18 category, and 12 years young Rosanne Hamilton runner up.
-Hatty was crowned the overall runner-up.
+Hatty Keane from Macclesfield was the winner of the Under-18 category, with 12-year-old Rosanne Hamilton as the runner up.
+Keane was crowned the overall runner-up.
 Keane afterwards signed with Future Music and the music company BGM, and later toured as the support for Britain's Got Talent 2010 winners Spelbound.
 She counts names such as Taio Cruz and producer Deejay amongst her fans.
 The overall winner was Fran Classic, who also won the 18-25 category.
 Since winning her category, Hatty Keane has gone on to secure a management contract with BGM (Baby Girl Music).
+Singer Rose Gray, aged 14 at the time, also reached the finals of the contest, later going on to sign a record deal.

 2011

 The 2011 final took place on 22 January 2012 at the Indigo2.
 A 16 year old MC named Shak from Coulsdon won both the under-16 category and was named overall winner.
 He performed a version of Mac Miller's "Best Day Ever" and was given a recording contract for a single and a development contract with Future Music.
 Shak also won the award for the Urban Pop genre, which was selected by Flavour Magazine.

 Sham from Brixton won the 17-22 category, and Sheena McHugh from Coalville won the 23 and over category.
-Runnerups included Vicky Turner, Tayla-Blue, and Quackhouse, from youngest to oldest.
+Runner-ups included Vicky Turner, Tayla-Blue, and Quackhouse, from youngest to oldest.
 Caroline Eve and Karla Bernardi won Exposure Awards, and won studio time.
 Beth Penrose won the MUZU exposure award, and was given resources to shoot a music video.

 The 2011 Open Mic UK competition also saw a very young Lauren Thalia go far in the contest who later got to the Grand Final of ITV’s Britain's Got Talent (series 6) show receiving over 2 million views on YouTube.

 Also making a second appearance in the Open Mic UK competition in 2011 was The X Factor (UK TV series)' runner up Jahméne Douglas who won his Bristol Regional Final only to get a bout of nerves in his Area Final.